by Diane Spicer

 Ask yourself these questions:

-Your answers to these hiking gear questions give you a personal profile as a gear buyer.
+Your answers to these hiking gear questions give you a personal profile as a hiking and camping gear buyer.

 And you won't be surprised to hear that there's no ONE GRAND SOURCE of hiking gear.

 The best you can hope for is a list of reliable hiking gear sources.

 Here's Hiking For Her's short list, with detailed reasons, to get you started.

 One place I've had great luck with over the years (as in since 1978) is REI Co-op, a well established, respected gear cooperative based in Seattle, WA.

 They carry top rated gear, and if it's new on the market, you'll find it there first.

 REI offers gear in a wide range of sizes, too.